GitHub23211/Simple-Jobs-Board/frontend/README.md

 * Redid searchEntries model so that it does not modify the hash URL or dispatches an event
 * Created a new changeHash function in model.js that modifies the hash URL and dispatches an event
     * This allows the website to now look for jobs by directly modifying the URL on top of using the search function.
-* Modified the function run when it changes to a search hash URL to use the homeView function in view.js.
+* Modified the function called when it changes to a search hash URL to use the homeView function in view.js.
     * Searching for a job shows the first 10 relevant jobs.
     * Will create a new function that will show all relevant jobs soon.
 * Created a searchView function that displays all jobs returned by searchEntries in model.js using a Handlebars template called "search-template" in index.html